How to remove super glue from skin

 Step 1: Soak it

 Start by soaking the affected area in warm, soapy water for a few minutes.
-After that, gently scrub with a nail brush or similar.
-Then rinse and dry your hands.
+Then gently scrub with a nail brush or similar tool.
+Rinse and dry your hands.
+What removes super glue from skin at this stage is a combination of moisture and light friction.
 The glue should start to peel away from the skin.
 Gently attempt to lift it off, stopping straight away if it hurts.

 Step 2: Oil it

-The next day, if some super glue is still on your skin, apply a mild food oil such as olive oil to a folded piece of kitchen paper or a cotton pad and gently rub it against the affected area.
-Then wash and dry your hands.
-The glue should start to peel away from the skin.
+If some glue remains the next day, apply a mild food oil to a folded piece of kitchen paper or a cotton pad.
+Olive oil works well as it helps dissolve super glue from skin gradually.
+Gently rub it over the affected area, then wash and dry your hands.
+The glue should continue to peel away.

 Step 3: Repeat it

-Repeat step 1 and 2 as often as you need to get the super glue off your skin.
-To help avoid future accidents, follow our steps for how to super glue it right...
+Repeat steps 1 and 2 as often as needed.
+This is the best way to remove super glue from skin without causing irritation.
+To avoid future accidents, follow the simple tips below on how to use super glue the right way.

 Glue it right

-1. Start with a protected work surface.
-You may also want to use an apron and rubber gloves
+- Start with a protected work surface.
+You may also want to use an apron and rubber gloves.

-2. Ensure that the surfaces to be glued are dry, clean and free from dust and grease
+- Ensure the surfaces to be glued are dry, clean and free from dust and grease.

-3. Ensure the tube is held upright and pointing away from you
+- Hold the tube upright and pointing away from you.

-4. Avoiding skin contact, apply a small amount of super glue to one surface only
+- Avoiding skin contact, apply a small amount of super glue to one surface only.

 Which super glue is right for the job?